eclipse-che/che-operator/README.md

 OpenShift clusters includes a built-in OAuth server. che-operator supports this authentication way.
 There is CR property 'openShiftoAuth' to enable/disable this feature.
 It's enabled by default.

+> INFO: If you are [using scripts to deploy che-operator](#deploy_che_operator_using_scripts), then  bear in mind that che-operator service account needs to have cluster admin privileges so that the operator can create oauthclient at a cluster scope.
+There is `oc adm` command in both deploy scripts.
+Uncomment it if you need this feature.
+Make sure your current user has cluster-admin privileges.

 To disable this feature:

 - using command line: